Gallazzini, BBA boys claim first track crown

-BURLINGTON - Burr & Burton's French connection made off with a massive haul while leading the Bulldogs to their first boys track and field championship in program history during an upset victory over U-32 at Friday's Division II state meet.
+BURLINGTON — Burr and Burton Academy's French connection made off with a massive haul while leading the Bulldogs to their first boys track and field championship in program history during an upset victory over U-32 at Friday's Division II state meet.

 Matteo Gallazzini, an exchange student from Southern France, gave BBA the early jump by anchoring the 4x800-meter relay and triggering a come-form-behind victory over the Raiders.
 He quickly returned to action for the 1,500, entering the event as the ninth-ranked runner.
 Despite trailing for the majority of the race, he stunned everyone with a blistering final lap to triumph in 4 minutes, 11.75 seconds - good enough to shave 15 seconds off his previous personal-best time.